Buying a mobile phone

 If you have a problem with your bill, contact your service provider first.
 If you still cannot resolve the issue, contact the TIO.

-In the first instance, you should contact your service provider.
-If your complaint is not resolved, contact the TIO for assistance.
+In you’re having connect issues, you should contact your service provider.
+If your complaint is not resolved, contact the TIO.

 Pre-paid calling cards

-- the terms and conditions that apply to the card as their may be hidden costs
+- the terms and conditions that apply to the card as there may be hidden costs

 - for any daily charge that diminishes your credit – you may need to use the card in a few days to get value for money or face having a worthless card if you don't end up using it straight away

-- the units by which the card charges – if the minimum block is 3 minutes and you talk for 3 minutes and 5 seconds you could pay for a 6 minute call
+- the units by which the card charges – if the minimum block is three minutes and you talk for three minutes and five seconds you could pay for a six minute call

 - if it covers the countries you call and the rates for them e.g., the rate could be great value for Vietnam but expensive for France

-If you have a problem with the card, call the provider’s customer service line and try and sort it out with them first.
-If you are not satisfied with their solution, call the TIO.
+If you have a problem with the card, call the provider’s customer service line.
+If you’re not satisfied with their solution, call the TIO.

-To inquire or lodge a complaint about the message content or advertising of any 190 service, contact the Telephone Information Services Standards Council (TISSC) on 9211 4377 or
+To inquire or lodge a complaint about the message content or advertising of any 190 service, contact the Telephone Information Services Standards Council (TISSC) by email email@example.com or visit www.190complaints.com.au

 If things go wrong

-If you have an issue with a telecommunications provider you should contact the provider first and try to resolve the matter.
+If you have an issue with a telecommunications provider, contact the provider first and try to resolve the matter.

-If you are unsuccessful contact the TIO who can assist with complaints concerning the following:
+If you’re unsuccessful, contact the TIO who can assist with complaints concerning:

 - Mobile phone accounts.